-The CCRI are working with the New Economics Foundation (NEF), MRAG and Cefas on a project for Defra that is seeking to co-design, with fisheries stakeholders, principles and criteria that can be used to define low impact fishing.
+The CCRI worked with the New Economics Foundation (NEF), MRAG and Cefas in 2019-20 on a project for Defra that that sought to co-design, with fisheries stakeholders, principles and criteria that can be used to define low impact fishing.

-The project is led by Chris Williams from NEF.
+The project was led by Chris Williams from NEF.

 CCRI partners include Dr Julie Urquhart, Dr Hannah Chiswell and Nick Lewis